skipperq93/cyberkit/Tools/yocto/README.md

 images from scratch usually.

-A trick to speed up the whole rebuild process is to store the yocto sstate and download caches outside of the WebKitBuild directory, so they can be reused between different builds.
+A trick to speed up the whole rebuild process is to store the yocto sstate and download caches outside of the CyberKitBuild directory, so they can be reused between different builds.

 To enable that, add this lines to your ```~/.bashrc``` file